miurahr/install-linuxdeploy-action/README.md

 linuxdeploy-x86_64.AppImage --plugin=qt --output=appimage --create-desktop-file --executable=Apps --appdir appdir --icon-file=Apps.svg
 ```

-You can also optionally target directory to install, ordinarry unnecessary.
+You can also optionally target directory to install, that is added to search PATH.
-The path where `linuxdeploy-x86_64.AppImage` located is
-added to your `path` environment variable.

 ```yml
     - name: Install LinuxDeploy